h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 Below are three types of ROC Curves in correlation to finding the perfect ROC that will distinguish between red and green apples.

-As noted above, the closer the ROC curve is to the left (the more significant the AUC percentage), the better the model is separating classes.
+As noted above, the closer the ROC curve is to the left (the more significant the AUC percentage), the better the model is at separating classes.

 *Note*: Before moving forward, it's essential to clarify that the histograms plotted are the result of previous data.
 Such data has determined that apples with more than 50% (threshold) of its body being red will be considered a red apple.
 Therefore, anything below 50% will be a green apple.